Close Button

 You're in safe hands at Benenden Hospital

 According to the UK Sepsis Trust, around 250,000 cases of sepsis occur in the UK each year.
 Approximately 48,000 will die as a result of sepsis.
 Around 40% of survivors will have one or more physical or mental side effects.
-Sepsis kills more patients than bowel, breast or prostate cancer in one year.
+Sepsis kills more patients per year than bowel, breast or prostate cancer.

 Read on to learn who is most likely to be affected by sepsis, what symptoms to look out for and how to help someone who you suspect may have it.